windflow-io/EternalEngine/src/main/resources/public/README.md

 These are general notes for Mark van Wyk.
 Required tests to make sure the new system is working correctly:

 Important Now:
- * Rename the properties and classes too (Eternal Engine, windflowUtils, packageNames)
  * Create the meta tags in the actual page (force noindex on error pages)
  * Create all the header tags for each page in JavaScript
  * Do the CDN thing (CDN is not in the page.
 Remove it completely)